-In the case of a participant's termination by the Corporation other than for cause, or if such participant is deemed to be on long-term disability before the end of a Performance Cycle, the number of RSUs which will vest at such event will be prorated based on the number of months worked and the degree of achievement of the performance vesting conditions associated with the RSUs at the end of the Performance Cycle.
+In the case of a participant's termination by the Corporation other than for cause, if such participant is deemed to be on longterm disability or if such participant retires before the end of a Performance Cycle, the number of RSUs which will vest at such event will be pro-rated based on the number of months worked at the end of the Performance Cycle.

-In the case of a participant's death before the end of a Performance Cycle, the number of RSUs which will vest will be prorated based on the number of months worked and the degree of achievement of the performance vesting conditions at the end of the fiscal year preceding the participant's death, or, if the death occurs in the first year of the Performance Cycle, a ratio will be determined at the discretion of the Board of Directors.
+In the case of a participant's death before the end of a Performance Cycle, the number of RSUs which will vest will be prorated based on the number of months worked at the end of the fiscal year preceding the participant's death.